How to Photograph

 - It’s not all about the shafts: Believe it or not, some of the best images in Upper Antelope Canyon don’t require light shafts, so don’t let their absence ruin your day.

-- Dress for the canyon, not the weather in Page: It’s cool in the canyon, but not cold—during the day it’s generally 20 degrees or so cooler than the outside temperature.
+- Dress for the canyon, not the weather in Page: It’s cool in the canyon, but not cold—on a summer day it can 20 degrees or so cooler than the outside temperature.
+In winter, it can feel warmer in the canyon than outside.
 Before getting on the truck that will take you out there, ask the guide what he/she wears in the canyon.
-I’ve sometimes brought a sweater and waited until I see the earlier groups’ guides leaving the canyon before deciding whether to wear it or leave it on the truck.
-(If you’re going in summer, this probably won’t be necessary.)
+I often visit in spring, when it’s cooler, and have sometimes brought a sweater and waited until I see the earlier groups’ guides leaving the canyon before deciding whether to wear it or leave it on the truck.
+If you’re going in summer, this probably won’t be necessary.

 - Invest in a can of compressed air: Stop by the Walmart in Page and pick up a can of compressed air (if you’re with a group, you can share).
 I used to keep the compressed air in my room and do a thorough cleaning when I got back, but I’ve started carrying it with me to use in the canyon too.
 A bulb blower is usually okay in the canyon, but you’ll still want compressed air for later.